Alice Guy-Blaché: Secretary to Léon Gaumont

-Although she initially began working for Léon Gaumont as his secretary, she became familiar with myriad clients, relevant marketing strategies, and the company's stock of cameras.
+Although she initially began working for Léon Gaumont as his secretary, Guy became familiar with his clients, relevant marketing strategies, and the company's stock of cameras.
 She also met a handful of pioneering film engineers such as Georges Demenÿ and Auguste and Louis Lumière.

 Alice Guy and Gaumont attended the "surprise" Lumière event on March 22, 1895.
 It was the first demonstration of film projection, an obstacle that Gaumont, the Lumières, and Edison were all racing to solve.
 They screened one of their early films Workers Leaving the Lumière Factory, which consisted of a simple scene of workmen leaving the Lumière plant in Lyon.
-Bored with the idea of captured film only being used for the scientific and/or promotional purpose of selling cameras in the form of "demonstration films," she was confident that she could incorporate fictional story-telling elements into film.
+Bored with the idea of captured film only being used for the scientific and/or promotional purpose of selling cameras in the form of "demonstration films," Guy was confident that she could incorporate fictional story-telling elements into film.
 She asked Gaumont for permission to make her own film, and he granted it.